maxdotio/neural-solr/README.md

 You may inspect the `docker-compose.yaml` file to understand how Solr, Zookeeper, Mighty, and the Node app are configured.

+_Note: The SolrCloud will take about a minute to start up._

 ## Index a website from a sitemap!

 Scrape and index any website that has a sitemap.xml file available.
 Simply run the following: